GM, UAW restart talks as workers take to picket lines

 The strike quickly became a political issue, as both U.S. President Donald Trump and Democrats who want to unseat him in 2020 weighed in.
 Trump and Democrats see the votes of UAW members in the Midwest as critical to victory.

-Trump on Sunday took to Twitter to urge the UAW and GM to “get together and make a deal!”.
+Trump on Sunday took to Twitter to urge the UAW and GM to “get together and make a deal!”
 GM spokesman Tony Cervone said the automaker “couldn’t agree more” with Trump’s call.

 GM Chief Executive Mary Barra met with Trump ahead of the strike deadline.
 Trump has attacked GM for Barra’s decision to stop building small cars at an assembly plant in Lordstown, Ohio.
 The state is pivotal to Trump’s re-election.